 Grief is a natural part of the healing process following the death of a loved one or pet.
 While people experience grief differently, many people progress through a series of stages.
 Many people find that at some point during the grieving process, they need extra support, and there are a number of online resources out there that are committed to helping people deal with their emotions following a loss.
 Websites like 115 Grief Resources, Grief.com, and Grief Share are all committed to helping people work through grief.
 These sites and others like Grief Net, Journey of Hearts, and Grief Help Guide provide everything from informational articles to support groups to assistance finding local grief counselors.
 Bereaved Parents USA provides support for those who have lost a child.
 Heal Grief .Org provides many resources for dealing with grief in many situations and offers different memorialization options.
 Visit these pages to get the help you need.

 No one likes to think about what happens to their bodies when they die.
 As a result, many of us are ill informed about the options that are available to us.
 For those who are concerned about the environment, the chemicals used during the embalming process can be concerning, as can the concrete vaults that are used for traditional burials.
+(Our friends at Safe Passage Urns have an interesting infographic on the topic HERE.)
 There are more eco friendly ways of laying a loved one to rest.
 Commonly known as green burials, these methods of internment respect both the deceased and the planet and are an ideal alternative to traditional embalming and burial.
-You can learn more about the process by visiting the Green Burials and Milton Fields Natural Burial Ground websites.
+You can learn more about the options by visiting the Green Burials and Milton Fields Natural Burial Ground websites.
+Our friends at New England Burials at Sea offer a very unique option as well.